JLS: Music career

-2007–2008: Formation as UFO
+2006–2008: Formation as UFO

-Oritsé Williams decided to get into the music business mainly because his mother has multiple sclerosis and he wanted to raise money to help find a cure.
+In 2006, Oritsé Williams decided to get into the music business mainly because his mother has multiple sclerosis and he wanted to raise money to help find a cure.
 He was originally scouted for a number of boy bands but did not feel they were right and believed that a group should have a "real" connection with each other like his heroes, the Four Tops.
-Williams decided to form his own boy band and, through friends, met Marvin Humes who had experience in R&B and pop music, being a part of VS in 2004.
-Next to join was Aston Merrygold, who was once cast in the ITV children's programme Fun Song Factory, because of his athletic ability.
-Last to join the group was JB Gill, for his "musical ear" and harmonies.
+Williams decided to form his own boy band and later on in 2006, through friends, met Marvin Humes who had experience in R&B, pop and house music, being a part of VS in 2004.
+Next to join in late 2006/early 2007 was Aston Merrygold, who was once cast in the ITV children's programme Fun Song Factory, because of his athletic ability and his performative skills.
+Last to join the group in mid 2007 was JB Gill, for his "musical ear" and harmonies.
 They bonded, became friends and together they were called UFO (an initialism of Unique Famous Outrageous).
 They signed to Tracklacers developing a sound they then called "Jack the Lad Swing", combining the phrase "Jack the lad" and the urban music of new jack swing.
 While working their way into the music business, UFO instantly signed to Epic Records, before winning their first award in late 2007 at the Urban Music Awards for Best Unsigned Act thanks to their mash-up of "Stand by Me" by Ben E. King and "Beautiful Girls" by Sean Kingston.
 Shortly thereafter, they released their second single, "Slap Ya Elbow".
 The group give credit to 'DJ Triz' who produced one of UFO's first songs and helped them write it.